 It’s essential that your choice of POS solution is designed to improve functionality and help you manage many aspects of your business more smoothly and efficiently.
 POS system software for thrift stores must be truly accessible and user-friendly.
 Employees may also need to process end-of-day sales reports, you’ll need to create price groups, adjust prices for promotions, manage inventory across multiple locations, run a customer loyalty program, and so much more.
 Each of these need to readily accessible and easy to use for your management and retail floor staff.

-Frequently Asked Questions About Running a Thrift Store Business
+FAQs: Running a Thrift Store Business

 Owning a thrift store can be profitable if you reduce the business’s operating costs, implement a good marketing strategy, and opt to sell some of your products online, as a majority of consumers are increasingly turning to online shopping.
 The average profit for thrift stores is quite low because of all the costs associated with having a physical location.
 Figures show that the general retail industry makes about 5% profit on sales, which means just $5,000 in revenue for every $100,000 in sales.